awkena/qrlabelr/README.md

 The UUID method produces random time-based unique IDs that are not reproducible and informative, but are highly unique due to their pseudo-random nature.

-if the input fieldbook contains a column that represents unique IDs suitable for QR code generation, the user can choose the `custom` method.
+if the input fieldbook contains a column that represents unique IDs suitable for QR code generation, the user can choose the `'custom'` method.

 Users can set the desired **error correction level (ecl)** for generating QR codes.
 The ecl indicates how much of the QR code is used up for error correction.
 There are four levels, with 0 (7%) being the lowest level and 3 (30%) being the highest value possible.
 For field experiments, we strongly recommend that the error correction level be set to 3, which is the default setting.